jfuruness/brute_force_quizzes/README.md

 ```
 lib_brute_force_quizzes --brute_force --username myusernamehere --password mypasswordhere
 ```
+You can find output pdf files in /tmp

 ## Developer notes:
 * My gf wanted this to get feedback for every answer to study.
 It should be ***VERY*** easy to modify this program to only take each quiz enough times to get it correct.